SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations: Experimental Setup

-\paragraph{Teacher Models and MVQ quantiser} WavLM Large~\citep{chen2022wavlm} and Dasheng 1.2B~\citep{dasheng} are utilised to generate pre-training targets for speech and audio domains, respectively.
-Model details and corresponding MVQ quantiser configurations are provided in Table~\ref{tab: teacher model}.
-WavLM Large is pre-trained on 94k hours of unlabelled English speech data, including Libri-light~\citep{librilight}, GigaSpeech, and Voxpopuli (en).
-It can be fairly contrasted with \ours{} models trained on Speech-84k since Libriheavy is the segmented version of Libri-light.
-The speech MVQ quantiser with 16 codebooks is trained using the 21st layer representations of WavLM Large on 100 hours of data sampled from LibriSpeech~\citep{librispeech}.
-Dasheng 1.2B is an audio SSL model pre-trained with an MAE~\citep{audio-mae} objective on an exceptionally large amount of general audio data of over 272k hours.
-The audio MVQ quantiser is trained on the last-layer representations with 8 codebooks on 50 hours of AudioSet balanced set.

-Ablation studies on different choices of teacher models for pre-training target generation and MVQ quantiser configurations are presented in Appendix~\ref{app: teacher model ablation} and Appendix~\ref{app: num codebooks ablation}.
+\paragraph{Teacher Models and MVQ} WavLM Large~\citep{chen2022wavlm} and Dasheng 1.2B~\citep{dasheng} are used to generate pre-training targets for speech and audio domains in the main paper, respectively.
+WavLM Large is a speech SSL model pre-trained on 94k hours of unlabelled English speech data, including Libri-light~\citep{librilight}, GigaSpeech, and Voxpopuli.
+It can be fairly compared with \ours{} models trained on Speech-84k since Libriheavy is the segmented version of Libri-light.
+The model generates a 1024-d feature at a 50~Hz frame rate.
+The speech MVQ quantiser with 16 codebooks is trained using the 21st layer representations of WavLM Large.
+Dasheng 1.2B is pre-trained with an MAE objective on an exceptionally large amount of speech and audio data of over 272k hours, roughly half of which is non-speech general audio.
+This model generates 1536-d features at 25~Hz.
+The audio MVQ quantiser is trained on the Dasheng final-layer representations with 8 codebooks.
+Ablation studies on different teacher models for pre-training target generation and quantiser configurations are presented in Appendix~\ref{app: teacher model ablation} and Appendix~\ref{app: num codebooks ablation}.